 (3) conduct and document timely reviews of all subordinate organizations and field activities with delegated contracting/procurement authority to ensure execution of authority is performed according to law and regulation.

 (c) HCAs will, upon request, provide contracting personnel, at a grade of GS-14 (or equivalent) or higher, to serve on DASN(P) PPMAP teams.

 (d) Reporting requirements.
 HCAs shall provide DASN(P) the following information:

 (1) By October 1st of each year, submit a PPMAP assessment plan for the new fiscal year identifying the self-assessments and activity reviews scheduled for the contracting activity, including the specific resources (by activity) that will be assigned to conduct that oversight.

-(i) include a summary of the findings noted for the contracting activity;
+(i) include a summary of noteworthy accomplishments as well as conditions that warrant management attention or corrective action noted for the contracting activity;

 (vi) address the actions taken in response to a DASN(P) PPMAP performed during the reporting period.